 Membranes of the logosphere

-In Bakthin’s understanding, in common interpretations, the chronotope is where meaning enters the ‘logosphere’, leading to the question: how does meaning leave again, if it leaves?
+In Bakhtin’s understanding, in common interpretations, the chronotope is where meaning enters the ‘logosphere’, leading to the question: how does meaning leave again, if it leaves?
 And of which material does this membrane consist of?

 Sources